Date enacted or revised:

 - Students are responsible for understanding attendance expectations as noted in the syllabus for each class in which they are enrolled; they are responsible for monitoring their own status with regard to absences and should communicate with their instructors as to whether specific absences are excused or unexcused.
 Students who do not comply with the withdrawal for non-attendance policy in a class in which the instructor has opted to implement it may receive a grade of ‘WN’ despite any other grades earned in that class.

-- Effective Fall 2013, a course withdrawal fee of $50 will be assessed for every 'WN' grade assigned.
-This per course fee will automatically be charged to the student's account when the 'WN' grade is assigned.
+- A course withdrawal fee of $50 is assessed for every ‘WN’ grade assigned.
+This per course fee is automatically charged to the student’s account when the ‘WN’ grade is assigned.